zeshuaro/LinkedRW/README.md

 As per the instructions and requirements from [Awesome-CV](https://github.com/posquit0/Awesome-CV), a full TeX distribution needs to be installed to compile the LaTex files.
 You can download and install it from [here](https://www.latex-project.org/get/#tex-distributions).

+Please note that `linkedrw` will try to compile the LaTex files for you if the requirements are met.

-Afterwards, run the following commands to compile your resume:
+After installing the TeX distribution, run the following commands to compile your resume:

 ```bash
 cd resume/